 "At-Will" vs. Contract Employment Terms

 Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
 So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
 In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Saginaw

 Anti-Discrimination laws in Saginaw

 Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Saginaw residents.
-Individuals who live in the city of Saginaw are required to follow laws which employers from discriminating based on certain classes.
-These classes include race, gender, disability, national origin, and age.
+People living in Saginaw must abide by laws stating it is illegal for employers to discriminate against people who belong to specific classes.
+These classes may be based on race, national origin, gender, religion, disability, and age.

 An administrative agency such as the EEOC can hear discrimination claims.
 Additionally, some lawyers specialize in claims for discrimination.